T1eerth/cpp/README.md

 - 👋 Hi, I’m @T1eerth
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning c and java.
+- 🌱 I’m currently learning c++.
-- 💞️ I’m looking to collaborate on c and java.
+- 💞️ I’m looking to collaborate on c++.
 - 📫 How to reach me @Tirth_Vanparia on twitter.

 <!---